simojjuho/fs15_8-breweries-app_public/README.md

 ## Optional

-You can also use the queries listed in the documentation to sort and limit the returned data and build pagination feature.
+7. Use the queries listed in the documentation to sort and limit the returned data and build pagination feature.

+8. Create a contact form so that user can send question along with their contact information.

+9. Use Google-login option to pre-fill the contact form for user.